evilmav/gruseloskop/README.md

 ## Usage

-Simply launch `gruseloskop` from the command line with Arduino connected.
+Simply launch `gruseloskop` from the command line (or doubleclick `gruseloskop.exe` on Windows) with Arduino connected.
 It will automatically detect the correct serial port by the currently hardcoded *VID:PID* pair.

 ## Capabilities